Vyral/base-template/_posts/2020-12-30-4-things-to-focus-on-in-the-beginning.md

 If you have any questions, I am an open book.
 I can share anything you need, including our database lever.
 A database lever is a 22-page booklet that presents a roadmap for how to build an SOI-based database business.
 It can help you go from zero to 40 transactions in your first year.&nbsp;

-If you have questions or want a copy of our database lever, just reach out via phone or email.
+If you have questions or want a copy of our database lever, call or email me at 717.216.0860 or dave@davehooketeam.com.
 I’d be glad to help you on your way to growing your business.